Courses for incoming exchange students in Biomedicine/Toxicology/Bioentrepreneurship

 In order to be accepted as an exchange student at KI, the applicant must be enrolled at a higher education institution that has a written exchange agreement with KI for the specific study programme of interest.
 Exchange students should be nominated by their home institution.
 The final decision on admission will be made by KI.

 All courses are full-time courses and require at least 40 hours of work per week.
-A student can only attend one course at a time.
+The courses are given in blocks, and a student can only attend one course at a time.
 One study week is equivalent to 1.5 ECTS credits.
 The performance will be graded in accordance with the ECTS grading scale and on the basis of the student´s fulfillment of the learning outcomes stated in the course syllabus.

 General requirements have to be met in order to apply for the courses:

 - A very good command of English, corresponding to a 550 score on the TOEFL-test or level B1 within the CEFR framework.

 - 60 ECTS credits (1 year of study) ) in relevant subjects at the home institution.

 Courses offered on Bachelor's level in Biomedicine